davepinch/pinchy.cc/content/topics/places/countries/r/republic-of-the-congo/Flag_of_the_Republic_of_the_Congo.svg.md

 title: "Flag of the Republic of the Congo (Wikimedia Commons)"
 borders:
   - Flag of Cameroon (Wikimedia Commons)
+  - Flag of the Central African Republic (Wikimedia Commons)
   - Flag of the Democratic Republic of the Congo (Wikimedia Commons)
   - Flag of Gabon (Wikimedia Commons)
   - incomplete list